MB3hel/Arduino-Core-MSP430/README.md

 **Planned changes:**
 - `mspdebug` with readline on non-linux platforms
-- Support for [UniFlash](https://www.ti.com/tool/UNIFLASH) CLI as an alternate upload tool
 - More options exposed via menus in the Arduino IDE (similar to what other cores do)
-    - Upload tool (if UniFlash support is implemented)
     - Debug info
     - Optimization Level
     - CPU Frequency